drminor/propbag/README.md

 Data Models are specified using a declarative style thanks to Standard Query Language (SQL) and their attendant Data Definition Languages (DDLs).

 However, there are few facilities that allow one to build a view model from a declaration.

-This project started with the simple goal of automating the process of writing the code necessary to support the INotifyPropertyChanged contract for implementing property accessors.
+This project started with the simple goal of streamlining the process of writing property accessors that support the INotifyPropertyChanged contract.

-As you are probably keenly aware, each setter needs to raise the PropertyChanged event if the setter updates the existing value.
+As you are probably keenly aware, each setter needs to raise the PropertyChanged event if the existing value is updated.

-Reading the article found here: http://northhorizon.net/2011/the-right-way-to-do-inotifypropertychanged written by Daniel Moore, made me realize that by providing a standard call back on each property, one can build the property accessor declarations in a standard way and consistent way for every property: the custom code that would normally be placed in the getter or setter can now be placed in event handlers that respond to events that raised in a standard manner by the property getter and setter routines.
+Reading the article found here: http://northhorizon.net/2011/the-right-way-to-do-inotifypropertychanged written by Daniel Moore, made me realize that by providing a standard call back on each property, one can build the property accessor declarations in a consistent way for every property: the custom code that would normally be placed in the getter or setter can now be placed in event handlers wired to the events declared on these 	properties.

 This project grew to include the following objectives:
 1. Provide a mechanism by which a new class or an existing class be augmented, with one or more property accessors at either compile time or at run-time.

 2. The definition of these properties should be able to be specified in a declarative manner, be able to be written to file, and used later to new up these classes.

 3. Include in the definition of these properties the following details:
 	.
 The delegate (i.e. Action) to call when the property changes, .
 The initial value the property should have,